brightmart/text_classification/README.md

 3.Very Deep Convolutional Networks for Text Classification

-4.Memory network

-5.Adversarial Training Methods For Semi-supervised Text Classification
+4.Adversarial Training Methods For Semi-supervised Text Classification

 -------------------------------------------------------------------------
+11. recurrent entity network
+for detail of the model, please check: a3_entity_network.py

 Reference:
 -------------------------------------------------------------------------------------------------------